From A to B and Back Again

-UX notes on planning transitions and scrolling behaviors.
+UX notes on planning the interactions of state transitions and scrolling behaviors

 A common challenge when designing digital products, specially when creating design deliverables, is having to explain an app flow, a transition between two screens, or even a change between two or more states in the same screen.